Thiopentone/iris_ldh_2022/README.md

 Accompanying code for the *Lancet Digital Health* manuscript

 ## Overview
-This repository contains the R code used to analyse the IRIS Consortium data.
+This repository contains the R code used to run analyses on the IRIS Consortium data.
 The code has been compiled into a R project.
 <br>
 <br> **NOTE**
 <br>